ONSdigital/blaise-nisra-case-mover/README.md

 #### Behave tests in a GCP environment

-To run the Behave tests in a GCP environment and deploy a test version to app engine, run the following command, changing the substitutions variables. **NOTE:** The _PR_NUMBER env variable is required but does not affect the tests.
+To run the behaviour tests in a GCP environment and deploy a test version to app engine, run the following command, changing the substitutions variables. **NOTE:** The _PR_NUMBER env variable is required but does not affect the tests.
 ```bash
 gcloud builds submit --config cloudbuild_test.yaml --substitutions=_PROJECT_ID=ons-blaise-v2-dev-test,\
 _SFTP_HOST='10.6.0.2',_SFTP_USERNAME='sftp-test',_SFTP_PASSWORD='unique_password',_SFTP_PORT=22,\